 What were the limitations?

 Because of the nature of the intervention, this was a non-blinded trial.
 This may have influenced clinicians’ decisions.
-The authors tried to minimise bias by ensuring care was protocolised, with adhered to.
+The authors tried to minimise bias by ensuring care was protocolised and adhered to.

 The study population was heterogeneous, mostly <2 years old.
-The authors performed prespecified subgroups analyses to take potential confounding factors into consideration.
+The authors performed prespecified subgroup analyses to take potential confounding factors into consideration.

 The decision to start a child on noninvasive respiratory support was based on clinician judgement, leading to potential selection bias.